BOSTON UNIVERSITY SKATES PAST VERMONT, 8-4

-Junior forward Isabel Menard had two goals and an assist for the Terriers
+Junior forward Isabel Menard registers two goals and assist for the Terriers

 BURLINGTON, Vt. - Isabel Menard had two goals and an assist to lead No. 10 Boston U to a 8-4 win against Vermont in Hockey East action at Gutterson Fieldhouse Saturday afternoon.

 Menard opened the scoring for the Terriers with the first two goals in the first period to establish an early Boston U lead.
 Marie Philip-Poulin fed Menard on both goals.